-If you want to join the Ensminger lab in the Department of Biology at the University of Toronto, check this page out and find out what we are doing:
+Join the Ensminger lab in the Department of Biology at the University of Toronto.
+Check out this page frequently and find out what we are up to.

 I am a Plant Physiologist.
 Researchers in my lab study plant-environment-interactions.
 We use different approaches, ranging from experiments in climate controlled growth chambers, greenhouses, experimental plots in the field or natural field sites.
 We use biophysical methods to assess performance of plants, and molecular biology and next generation sequencing approaches to study transcriptome dynamics in non-model plant species.
 We also use remote sensing approaches for high-throughput plant phenotyping and studying vegetation dynamics and estimating biomass.
 I am always looking for students who are passionate about the physiology of plants and the mechanisms by which plants adjust function to changing environmental conditions.

 1 Postdoctoral Fellow